Accessible Voting

 Mail Ballots

-EASE Features:
+EASE Features

-Nevada's military and overseas citizens, voters with a disability or tribal voters who live on a colony or reservation in Nevada can access the live EASE system at NVEASE.gov.
+Eligible military and overseas voters, voters with disabilities, and tribal voters can access the live EASE system at NVEASE.gov.